Loaded Sweet Potato Soup is an easy, delicious, and healthier alternative to the typical white potato version. Perfect during the cold winter weather!

 I have no need for snow and cold after the holidays are over.
 No need at all.

-Although, I do have a need for this soup.
+Although, I do have a need for this loaded potato soup.
 YUM!

 I love loaded baked potato soup but it is typically made with a milk base and I wanted a soup that was lighter.
-I was eating sweet potatoes one night and thought about making a loaded potato soup with the sweet potatoes.
+While eating sweet potatoes one night, I thought about making a loaded potato soup with the sweet potatoes, but was concerned about how they could make the soup too thick and overwhelm the taste.

-I was concerned the sweet potatoes may make the soup too thick and overwhelm the taste, so I looked to my Chipotle Butternut Squash Soup recipe for some guidance.
-The squash lightened the soup up perfectly and, although it's not quite the same as if it was made with white potatoes and milk, it definitely satisfies a craving while being more nutritious and lower in fat (unless you add a bunch of bacon like I do).
+Researching it, I looked to my spicy butternut squash soup recipe for some guidance and the squash lightened up this carrot and sweet potato soup perfectly.
+Although, it's not quite the same soup as if it was made with white potatoes and milk, It most definitely satisfies a craving, while being more nutritious and lower in fat.
+Unless you add a bunch of bacon to it, like I do.